wonsunahn/CS1622_Fall2024/projects/3/README.md

 In this phase of the project, you will write a semantic analyzer for the CS 1622 programming language, MINI-JAVA.
-The analyzer will analyze the syntax tree generated from the parser in the previous stage to first populate a symbol table on declaratins of symbols, and second use the symbol table to perform semantic analysis tasks on the symbol uses.
+The analyzer will analyze the syntax tree generated from the parser in the previous stage to first populate a symbol table on declarations of symbols, and second use the symbol table to perform semantic analysis tasks on the symbol uses.

 ## Codespace Development Environment